 Protect Your Video Surveillance (CCTV) System from Cyber Attacks

 In the category of “if I had a nickel for every time …”, camera and video system vulnerabilities would rank right at the top.
-Nearly every time we are requested to assess an existing video system, it amazes us (especially in this day and age) how many times we find these vulnerabilities.
+Nearly every time we are requested to assess an existing video surveillance system, it amazes us (especially in this day and age) how many times we find these vulnerabilities.

-It goes without saying that protecting your cameras and video system is absolutely critical – even more so if the devices reside on same network as your business data.
+It goes without saying that protecting your cameras and video system is absolutely critical – even more so if the devices reside on the same network as your business data.

 Most Prevalent Camera and Video System Vulnerabilities

 Opening a Port to your Network – Remote video is a “hot” thing for good reason.
 Having access to your security cameras from anywhere at any time is very valuable.
 However, in most video management systems (VMS), this requires creating a doorway into your network to access the video streams.
 This creates an opportunity for exploitation and exposes the network to unwanted entry.
-Fortunately there are advanced VMS currently available to eliminate the need for inbound communication requests.
-Furthermore, these systems require multiple levels of authentication by the remote users.
+Fortunately, there are advanced VMS currently available to eliminate the need for inbound communication requests.
+Furthermore, these systems require multiple levels of authentication by the remote users.’

 Older and Unpatched Versions of Firmware and Software – In the past two years, according to IPVM (leading independent information source for video surveillance), there have been 35 published video surveillance vulnerabilities and exploits to manufacturer’s hardware and software.
 Unfortunately, no manufacturer is unscathed, even our favorites (Axis, Pelco, and Sony).
 The two major Chinese based manufacturers (Hikvision and Dahua) have had the most vulnerabilities discovered during this period.
 Once discovered, manufacturers typically fix these vulnerabilities quickly and provide a patch version of firmware or software.
 Too often, the patches are never deployed by the users or system owners.